OpenTranslationBible/open-bible/en-GB/33.Micah/md/micah-07.md

 ## Micah 7:18

 > Who is a God like You,
-> Who pardons wrongdoing
+> Who forgives wrongdoing
-> And passes over a rebellious act of the remnant of His possession?
+> And overlooks the rebellious acts of the remnant of His possession?
-> He does not retain His anger forever,
+> He does not hold onto His anger forever,
 > Because He delights in mercy.

 ## Micah 7:19

-> He will again take pity on us;
+> He will again show compassion to us;
-> He will trample on our wrongdoings.
+> He will subdue our wrongdoings.
 > Yes, You will cast all their sins
 > Into the depths of the sea.